BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 The most important thing to know about the Timeline Speakers, and Timeline Actors, though, is that you want to make sure any components you copy over from other files are updated to use the Timeline Speaker UUIDs from the file you copied them into.
 If you don't update them, the components you added won't be able to reference the characters properly, and you could end up something like [THIS](https://drive.google.com/file/d/1EIVmKs6qtHvgeUopn5bnDr7q6VgYhQ7w/view).
 Which is not ideal, for sure!

 If you're not sure what any of these terms mean, don't worry!
-There's more information about them in the Effect Components tab, and I've also be covering how to update timeline speaker UUIDs in the How to Edit tab.
+There's more information about them in the Effect Components tab, and I've  be covering how to update timeline speaker UUIDs in the How to Edit tab.

 Let's continue on with the other sections in the timeline files, first, though.